MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-read-isolation.md

 ## Temporarily lowering the isolation level

 It isn't possible inside a transaction to determine the current isolation level used in the transaction.
 If previously executed code has triggered a higher isolation level, counting on the entire table will require locks on the entire table.
-With RIIL, for example, you could get an estimated record count without locking everyone else out from making changes to the table.
+With record instance isolation level, for example, you could get an estimated record count without locking everyone else out from making changes to the table.

 ```al
 local procedure GetEstimatedCount(tableno: Integer) : Integer